Tusharv0607/bootcamp/README.md

-# 🎈 Blank app template
+# Intelligent Recruitment System for Candidate Profile Analysis

 A simple Streamlit app template for you to modify!